gamegos/scotty/README.md

-# Scotty push notification service
+# Scotty—push notification service

+**WORK IN PROGRESS.
+Things are likely to change.**

 ## Installation